 VII.
 Timeline and Application Process

 P&R expects to have two calls for proposals per year during 2018 and 2019.
-Below is the timeline for the second call for proposals, and a tentative timeline for the third call for proposals.
+Below is the timeline for the fifth call for proposals.
+We expect to announce the sixth call in January 2020.